Unraveling Co-Branding

 Product Co-Branding

-Involves the development of a new product that carries the brands of both partners.
+This strategy involves the development of a new product that carries the brands of both partners.
 An example of this is a co-branded credit card that offers airline miles for every dollar spent.

 Influencer Co-Branding